 - Are you on a targeted compensation structure where your earnings increase or decrease in accordance with specific outcomes achieved?

-- Are you part of a share or equity scheme programme with shares or stocks allocations?
+- Are you part of a share or equity scheme program with shares or stock allocations?

 - Do you accumulate any retention bonuses?